andland/logisticPCA/README.md

 `logisticSVD()` estimates the natural parameters by a matrix factorization. `mu` is a main effects vector of length `d`, `B` is the `d x k` loadings matrix, and `A` is the `n x k` principal component score matrix.

 ### Convex Logistic PCA
 `convexLogisticPCA()` relaxes the problem of solving for a projection matrix to solving for a matrix in the `k`-dimensional Fantope, which is the convex hull of rank-`k` projection matrices.
-This has the advantage that the global minumum can be obtained efficiently.
+This has the advantage that the global minimum can be obtained efficiently.
 The disadvantage is that the `k`-dimensional Fantope solution may have a rank much larger than `k`, which reduces interpretability.
 It is also necessary to specify `M` in this function.

 `mu` is a main effects vector of length `d`, `H` is the `d x d` Fantope matrix, and `U` is the `d x k` loadings matrix, which are the first `k` eigenvectors of `H`.